cwarden45/Bastu_Cat_Genome/README.md

 basepaws 15x WGS Read2: https://storage.googleapis.com/bastu-cat-genome/HCWGS0003.23.HCWGS0003_2.fastq.gz

 I still have money left from my $300 Google Cloud credit, but I don't know how much the charge is for people to download from a public link.
 However, that should be available in the immediate future.

-Now, it looks like this is [officially available for $950](https://shop.basepaws.com/collections/all-products/products/whole-genome-sequencing), but they don't describe providing a report (which matches what I currently have.

 I believe that this was order #3277 (canceled, for hair) that was upgraded to **order #3405** (to provide mouth swab) with an extra invoice outside of the typical billing system (although I don't think that is necessary anymore).